javascript-tutorial/en.javascript.info/1-js/4-data-structures/3-string/article.md

 alert( 'Österreich'.localeCompare('Zealand') ); // -1
 ```

-The method actually has two additional arguments specified in [the documentation](mdn:js/String/localeCompare), that allow to specify the language (by default taken from the environment) and setup additional rules like case sensivity or should `a` and `á` be treated as the same etc.
+The method actually has two additional arguments specified in [the documentation](mdn:js/String/localeCompare), that allow to specify the language (by default taken from the environment) and setup additional rules like case sensivity or should `"a"` and `"á"` be treated as the same etc.

 ## Internal encoding